qt-pay/bgyq/network/ovn-ovs-dpdk/OVS and OVN.md

 Note that you must specify the `datapath_type` to be `netdev` when creating a bridge, otherwise you will get an error like ***ovs-vsctl: Error detected while setting up ‘br0’\***.

 #### OVN Logical flows

+You can use the `ovn-nbctl` utility to see an overview of the logical topology.

+The `ovn-sbctl` utility can be used to see into the state stored in the `OVN_Southbound` database.

 Here is how north-south DB flow population works: